About this Guide

 Finding the right test, measure, or instrument can take several steps.
 This guide was designed to help you through these steps by answering some frequently asked questions.
-If you need more help, please feel free to stop by the O'Neill Library, or send us an e-mail to Kwasi Sarkodie-Mensah (firstname.lastname@example.org) or Kate Silfen (email@example.com), subject specialists for psychology.
+If you need more help, please feel free to stop by the O'Neill Library, or send us an e-mail to Kwasi Sarkodie-Mensah (email@example.com) or Hannah Ha (hannah.ha@ bc.edu), subject specialists for psychology.

 Finding tests can be a time consuming process, so it is important that you begin looking for one well before your assignment is due.
 Also, please note that not all tests are freely available.
 Make sure that the test that you have identified for your assignment is available to you before you write your paper.